johanhaleby/kystrix/README.md

 #### Imports

-Once the `kystrix-spring` DSL is included in the classpath you can start using the extension functions in the `se.haleby.kystrix`:
+Once the `kystrix-spring` DSL is included in the classpath you can start using the extension functions in the `se.haleby.kystrix` package:

 ```
 import se.haleby.kystrix.monoCommand